shanji361/XeniumMistyAnalysis/README.md

 ## 8.5 Interaction Heatmaps

 Heatmap showing how well cell type composition within 20μm neighborhoods (predictors, X-axis) predicts cell type abundance at focal points (targets, Y-axis).
-Color intensity represents importance values: darker colors indicate stronger positive predictive relationships, lighter colors indicate negative relationships, and white indicates no predictive relationship.
-Each cell represents the predictive strength of a neighborhood cell type for a focal cell type.
+Higher importance values indicate stronger positive predictive relationships, while negative values indicate inverse relationships.
+An importance of zero signifies no predictive relationship.
+Self-prediction cells are shown in gray.
+Each cell represents the predictive influence of a neighboring cell type on a focal cell type.
-Interpretation Example: The dark colored square at the intersection between stromal cells (predictor) and NKT cells (target) indicates that focal points with many stromal cells within their 20μm neighborhood are highly predictive of having high NKT cell abundance at that central location.
+Interpretation Example: A high-importance colored square at the intersection of a predictor and target indicates that the predictor is strongly associated with high values of the target in the local neighborhood.

 ### 8.5.1 Heatmap Customization Function